RIPE-NCC/ripe-database-documentation/docs/23.Appendices/10-Appendix-J--RIPE-Test-Database.md

 For example, create an inetnum with a /21 prefix in the 2/8 range.

-The “org:” (organisation) attribute is required for an **inetnum** object with the status ‘ALLOCATED PA’ or ‘ALLOCATED PI’.
+The "org:" (organisation) attribute is required for an **inetnum** object with the status 'ALLOCATED PA' or 'ALLOCATED PI'.
 The mntner password for the organisation "mnt-ref:" attribute must be known in order to make a reference to the organisation.
-The organisation object must have an "org-type:" attribute with the value ‘LIR’ for the 'ALLOCATED PA' status (for example, use ORG-EIPB1-TEST as an LIR and authenticate with the TEST-DBM-MNT password).
+The organisation object must have an "org-type:" attribute with the value 'LIR' for the 'ALLOCATED PA' status (for example, use ORG-EIPB1-TEST as an LIR and authenticate with the TEST-DBM-MNT password).